Peach Salsa

 This post may contain affiliate links.

-Bright, juicy and packed with fresh flavor, this Peach Salsa is the perfect balance of sweet and spicy.
-With ripe peaches, creamy avocado, zesty lime and a kick of jalapeño, it’s a vibrant topping for tacos, grilled chicken or blackened fish — or just scoop it up with tortilla chips!
-Whether you’re hosting a summer cookout or craving something fresh, this easy salsa is a must-try.
+Bright, juicy and packed with fresh flavor, peach salsa has the perfect balance of sweet and spicy flavors.
+Whether you’re hosting a summer cookout or craving a wholesome snack, this easy fruit salsa recipe is a must-try.

 Peach Avocado Salsa - Finished Dish in a bowl with a spoon

-Peaches are so good in savory dishes too!
-I love to use them to make peach salsa.
-When you take juicy peaches mix them with creamy avocado, spicy jalapeño, lime juice, cilantro and salt, you instantly make the best salsa of all time!
+Of course the fruit is sweet, but this fruit salsa tastes great with savory dishes too!
+IWhen you take juicy peaches mix them with creamy avocado, spicy jalapeño, lime juice, cilantro and salt, you instantly make the best salsa of all time!

 Pickled Onions and peach salsa served on top of Blackened Salmon